rtholmes/conf-data/README.md

 Confero Conference Data
 ===========================

 This repository contains academic conference metadata.
 To add Confero support for your conference you need to provide two icons (62px square and 200px square) and a ```json``` data file.
-These should be submitted via a Github pull request.
-The data file should conform to the description below; additional samples can be found in the repository itself (```https://github.com/rtholmes/conf-data/tree/master/data```).
+These should be submitted via a Github pull request to https://github.com/rtholmes/conf-data.
+The data file should conform to the description included in the README on GitHub; additional samples can be found in the repository itself (```https://github.com/rtholmes/conf-data/tree/master/data```).

 Data Notes
 ----------